DoubleKevin07/SecureLoginSystem/README.md

 This is where most of the user interaction takes place.

 # How to run

+- NOTE: You will need your own SQL database URL and Key.

 1. Fill in `<DATABASE URL HERE>` in start.bat, and `<DATABASE KEY HERE>` in application.py.
 2. Run start.bat and go to http://127.0.0.1:5000/ in a web browser.